anduowang/anduowang.github.io/index.md

 <!-- My research  centers around designing and building manageable (network) systems that leverage and re-ignite interests in database and formal methods. -->

-My **research interests** center around improving networked-systems with database techniques and formal methods.
+My **research interests** center around improving networked-systems with rigorous methods.

 In the [Ravel project](http://ravel-net.org/), in particular, we ask, whether and how can database systems, equally renowned for mediating factual data and its semantic meaning, help managing the semantic network data — network policies that are driving the behaviors of such complex environments such as software defined networks (SDNs) and interdomain routing (BGP).